Image

 Being accused of homicide in Hazelwood, MO is a serious issue.
 It’s vital to know what actions to take after being questioned, arrested, or indicted.
 Our knowledgeable homicide legal team in Hazelwood, MO suggests the following steps:

-• Remember You Are Presumed Innocent: Sadly, in our current climate, simply being accused of a crime automatically makes you guilty in the minds of many people.
-This stigma can negatively affect your mental well-being and lead you to consider actions you might not otherwise contemplate.
+• Acknowledge Your Presumption of Innocence: Sadly, in our current climate, being accused of a crime can lead many to presume your guilty.
+This perception can significantly impact your mental well-being and lead to decisions you would not normally make.
 Thankfully, your Combs Waterkotte Hazelwood, MO homicide lawyer understands your situation and is here to help you find clarity and strength during this difficult time.

 Why You Should Hire a Combs Waterkotte Homicide Lawyer in Hazelwood, MO

-• Comprehensive Case Investigation: Our homicide lawyers will conduct an exhaustive investigation into the facts of the case, reviewing police reports, forensic evidence, witness accounts, and any other pertinent information.
-They may also collaborate with private investigators and expert witnesses to effectively challenge the prosecution’s case.
+• Case Investigation: Our homicide attorneys will conduct an exhaustive investigation of the circumstances surrounding the facts of the case, reviewing police documents, forensic data, witness accounts, and any other material.
+They may also work with private investigators and expert witnesses to effectively challenge the prosecution’s case.

-• Identify Flaws in the Prosecution’s Case: Our dedicated homicide lawyers will scrutinize every detail of the case to uncover any flaws in the prosecution’s evidence.
-Identifying these weaknesses could lead to a dismissal of charges, a reduction in charges, or a not-guilty verdict.
+• Find Gaps in the Prosecution’s Case: Our dedicated homicide attorneys will scrutinize every detail of the case to uncover any flaws in the prosecution’s evidence.
+This could lead to a dismissal of charges, a plea reduction, or a not-guilty verdict.

-• Make Sure Your Rights Weren’t Violated: Under Hazelwood, MO and Missouri law, as well as the U.S. Constitution’s Bill of Rights, you possess specific rights.
-These rights protect you and help ensure that our justice system remains fair and impartial.
-Our Hazelwood, MO criminal defense attorneys have unfortunately encountered numerous instances where our clients’ rights were violated.
-We do everything in our power to protect your rights and future.
+• Make Sure Your Rights Weren’t Violated: You have protected rights under Hazelwood, MO and Missouri law, as well as the Bill of Rights of the U.S. Constitution.
+These rights are essential for ensuring a fair and impartial justice system.
+Unfortunately, our Hazelwood, MO criminal defense attorneys have witnessed many instances where clients’ rights were compromised.
+We are committed to defending your rights and securing your future throughout the Hazelwood, MO area.
 Here are three frequently violated rights during Hazelwood, MO homicide arrests and interrogations:

-• Violations of Due Process: When you are accused of homicide or any crime, you have the right to due process, ensuring fair treatment in the legal system.
-This means you’re entitled to receive notice of the charges against you and having the chance to respond.
-Additionally, you have the right to an impartial judge or jury to determine your guilt or innocence.
-Prosecutors must provide all exculpatory evidence, and failing to do so infringes on your due process rights.
+• Due Process Violations: When you are accused of homicide or any crime, you have the right to due process, ensuring fair treatment in the legal system.
+This means you’re entitled to receive notice of the charges against you and the opportunity to respond.
+You also have the right to an unbiased judge or jury to evaluate your guilt or innocence.
+Prosecutors must provide all exculpatory evidence, and failing to do so constitutes a violation of your due process rights.

-• Failure to Read the Miranda Warning: According to Miranda v.
-Arizona, the U.S. Supreme Court determined that law enforcement must inform you of your rights prior to any conducting any questioning.
+• Failure to Provide the Miranda Warning: In Miranda v.
+Arizona, the U.S. Supreme Court ruled that police must inform you of your rights before questioning.
 This includes the right to remain silent, your right to a lawyer, as well as a warning that anything you say can be used against you in court.
-Officers only need to read your Miranda rights if they are detaining you and intend to use your statements in a court of law.
+Police only need to read your Miranda rights if they detain and question you with the intent to use your statements in court.
 While you can waive these rights, it’s not advisable.
 Instead, assert your right to remain silent and contact a Combs Waterkotte homicide lawyer right away at (314) 900-HELP or get in touch online.

 • Illegal Searches and Seizures: The Fourth Amendment safeguards against unreasonable searches and seizures.
-Police must have reasonable doubt to stop or investigate you in Hazelwood, MO and elsewhere, and must possess probable cause for an arrest.
-This means they need to provide facts justifying their belief that a crime has occurred or is in progress.
+Police need reasonable doubt to stop or investigate you and must have probable cause to make an arrest in Hazelwood, MO and beyond.
+This means they need to present factual justification for their belief that a crime was or is being committed.
 Evidence gathered through unlawful searches may be deemed inadmissible in court.

-• Engage Expert Witnesses: Our team at Combs Waterkotte has access to a diverse network of experts in and around Hazelwood, MO, including forensic scientists, ballistics specialists, and medical examiners.
-Our attorneys can enlist these specialists to dispute the cause of death or other crucial factors in the case.
+• Provide Expert Witnesses: Combs Waterkotte collaborates with a broad array of experts in and around Hazelwood, MO, from forensic scientists and ballistics experts to medical examiners and crime scene analysts.
+Our attorneys can call these experts to dispute critical factors in your case, including the cause of death.

-• Negotiate for Reduced Charges: A skilled and proactive Hazelwood, MO homicide lawyer can negotiate with prosecutors for reduced charges or penalties in exchange for a plea to a lesser offense, especially if the evidence against you is overwhelming.
-At Combs Waterkotte, our lawyers prioritize your interests, guiding you while allowing you to make the final decision.
+• Negotiate Lesser Charges: A talented and aggressive Hazelwood, MO homicide attorney can negotiate with the prosecution for reduced charges or penalties in exchange for a plea to a lesser offense, especially if the evidence against you is compelling.
+The Combs Waterkotte homicide lawyers always act in your best interest.
+While they may provide guidance and expert legal advice, the final decision is yours.

-If you are facing homicide charges in the Hazelwood, MO area and hire Combs Waterkotte, you’re not just choosing the ideal homicide lawyer in Hazelwood, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
-Along with expert criminal defense from our esteemed homicide attorneys, our entire staff offers expertise in the following areas for Hazelwood, MO residents:
+If you are accused of homicide in or around Hazelwood, MO and choose Combs Waterkotte, you’re not just selecting the leading homicide lawyer in Hazelwood, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
+In addition to expert criminal defense from our knowledgeable homicide lawyers, our entire legal team offers expertise in the following areas for residents in Hazelwood and beyond:

 Homicide Lawyer Hazelwood, MO | Criminal Defense Attorneys Hazelwood, MO | Combs Waterkotte

 Since homicide is a serious felony crime, it’s essential for anyone facing these charges to speak with a Hazelwood, MO homicide attorney right away.
-Our experienced legal team has a deep understanding of Missouri laws and is committed to doing everything possible to have your charges reduced or dropped.
+Our experienced legal team has a deep understanding of Missouri laws and will do everything in its power to make sure your charges are dropped or reduced.
 If you’re dealing with a homicide charge in or around Hazelwood, MO, take action now.

-Contact a skilled Combs Waterkotte homicide lawyer in Hazelwood, MO now to protect your rights, your future, and to secure the best possible defense.
-Call (314) 900-HELP or reach out online for a free case review.
+Contact an expert Combs Waterkotte homicide lawyer in Hazelwood, MO today to protect your rights, your future, and to secure the best possible defense.
+Call (314) 900-HELP or reach out online for a no-obligation case review.

 View Service Areas